 This proposed AD was prompted by a determination that new or more restrictive airworthiness limitations are necessary.
-The FAA is proposing this AD to address the potential failure of certain life-limited parts, which could result in reduced structural integrity of the airplane.
+The FAA is proposing this AD to address fatigue cracking, accidental damage, or corrosion in principal structural elements, and possible failure of certain life limited parts, which could result in reduced structural integrity of the airplane.
 See the MCAI for additional background information.

-Related IBR Material Under 1 CFR Part 51
+Related Service Information Under 1 CFR Part 51

-EASA AD 2020-0091 describes new or more restrictive airworthiness limitations for airplane structures and safe life limits.
+EASA AD 2020-0190 describes new or more restrictive airworthiness limitations for airplane structures and safe life limits.

 This material is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section.